Private Tours for Groups and Families

 Boston’s BEST Family Tour (Book this Tour)

-Social Distance Tour of the Freedom Trail with a Relative of Paul Revere
+Tour Boston’s Freedom Trail with Ben Edwards — a Relative of Paul Revere

 The tour covers all the Freedom Trail sites in Boston.
-You’ll go inside King’s Chapel (when open) and 3 historic burying grounds.
-A visit inside the Old North Church (when open) is optional—admission fee required.
+You’ll go inside King’s Chapel ($3 per person admission), Faneuil Hall, and 3 historic burying grounds.
+A visit inside the Paul Revere House and Old North Church is optional—admission fee required.
+On the longest tour you’ll also have the option to visit inside Old South Meeting House and the Old State House—admission for up to 4 people to both of these museums is included in your tour fee.

-You’ll receive instant access to password protected Smartphone content that enhances your tour experience both during and after the tour as well as Ben’s children’s book One April in Boston in eBook and MP3 audio format.
+You’ll receive instant access to password protected Smartphone content that enhances your tour experience as well as Ben’s 256-page children’s book One April in Boston in print, eBook, and MP3 audio format.